"Let's be real about it: My days are numbered," Young said. "I'll just leave it at that. Read into it what you may."

 Manusky was in Pennsylvania with his family when his father, Frank, 72, passed away Tuesday.
 He returned for a practice Thursday but then flew back to Wilkes-Barre to attend Saturday's funeral services.

 "Greg and I collaborated on the calls," Nolan said.
 "Typically, I initiated most of them because I was here all week.
-But Greg and I were in constant communication and there were a few cases where I became the head coach again, and he made a few of the calls.
-It was a joint effort."

 PAIN IN NECK: Left tackle Adam Snyder left the game late in the fourth quarter with a neck sprain, and Kwame Harris came on to play a couple of series in his place.
 It was the first time Harris had played left tackle in three years.
 Harris moved to right tackle in 2005 but lost his starting job to rookie Joe Staley in training camp.

 Harris has been taking repetitions as the backup for both tackle positions since Jonas Jennings was lost to a season-ending ankle injury last month.

 Also on the injury report was defensive tackle Ronald Fields (shoulder sprain) and linebacker Jeff Ulbrich (ankle).

 NFL HISTORY: The Vikings' Kevin Williams and Pat Williams became the first pair of NFL defensive tackles to have interceptions in the same game for the same team.